ihac/ihac.github.io/source/_posts/Coursera-Big-Data-Analysis-with-Scala-and-Spark-课程笔记.md

 ### Latency

 - distribution introduces important concerns beyond what we had to worry about when dealing with parallelism in the shared memory case:
-    - partial failure: crash failures of a subset of the machines involved in a distributed computation .
+    - partial failure: crash failures of a subset of the machines involved in a distributed computation.
     - latency: certain operations have a much higher latency than other operations due to network communication.
 - latency cannot be masked completely.
 - fault-tolerance in Hadoop/MapReduce comes at a cost.